nhsengland/SMT-Dental-Pack-PhODS/README.md

 1. SMT_dental_report_National_PDF.Rmd - creates the national PDF report
 2. ExportDataFile.R - creates the Excel data file
-3. DRAFT_SMT_dental_report_national_regional_level.rmd - creates the regional HTML report, note this file is a work in progress
+3. ExportDataFile_metadata.R - creates the metadata table for the Excel data file
+4. SMT_dental_report_region_ICB_level.rmd - creates the ICB HTML report
-4. DRAFT_SMT_dental_report_region_ICB_level.rmd - creates the ICB HTML report, note this file is a work in progress
+5. DRAFT_SMT_dental_report_national_regional_level.rmd - creates the regional HTML report, note this file is a work in progress

+### Running the reports
+The SMT_dental_report_National_PDF.Rmd file needs to be rendered separately using the 'Knit' option in RStudio.
+The Excel data file and ICB level HTML reports for all regions can be automatically produced by running the auto_render_SMT_report_functions.R file.

-All other files are required to produce the outputs, for example adding the NHS England logo and setting up the format of all slides.
+All other files are required to produce the outputs, for example setting up the format of all slides and creating a table of workdays to use for standardisation.

 ## Licence